Poll: Would you smooch a ghost? Vote Now!

 I vs Me

 My grandfather, who didn't learn English as his first language, knows this rule better than my English teacher does.
 In a sentence, if the first person - that being I or Me - is doing something, use I. For example: I went to the movies.
 Same if more than one person is doing something where the first person is mentioned: My friends and I went to the movies.
 When the first person is having something done to them, use me.
 For example: He gave me the money.
 Same if there is more than one person: He gave you and me the money.
 Another example of me: He split the money between you and me.
 Say that last sentence out loud.
 Sound wrong?
 Sound like you should put I there?
 Well, you shouldn't.
 That would be wrong.
 I don't care about between being in the sentence; it doesn't change anything.
 Me is the object form of the first person.
 That means that, no matter what else is in the sentence, if something is being done to the first person, you use me.
 I is the subject form of the first person.
-That means that when the first person is the one doing something, you use I. A high school English teacher couldn't tell you that, but I can.
-Please use the right pronoun.
+That means that when the first person is the one doing something, you use I. Please use the right pronoun.

 There vs Their vs They're